cstafie/kyss/README.md

 ## alpha release

-- get cleaner data use this https://www.xwordinfo.com/Crossword?date=5/27/2019 data source
 - remake puzzles
 - use new shape
+- instructions on how to play
+- test email in prod
+- make reddit post

+---

 - add game type without tile bars
-- instructions on how to play (potentially in a menu)
-- test email in prod
 - socket disconnect issue?
 - share link to game (to invite friends to your game)
-- make reddit post

 ---